jasongrimes/fretboardfoundation/_chapters/020-chords/030-treble-string-triads.md

 reducing the number of shapes to learn.
 In other words,
 it would take almost twice as long to learn harmony with the 5 CAGED shapes as with 3 triad shapes.
+The triads can be decorated with the remaining CAGED notes as needed.

 Major, minor, and diminished shapes are given, because they're the chords found when harmonizing the major scale.